Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 - Information that can be used to identify a person, including confidential information about that person, business information, and confidential corporate information, is restricted to authorised users only

-All consultants, volunteers and trustees working with KCSN are to be made aware of Information Governance so that an assurance can be provided that they understand the policy.
+- All consultants, contractors, volunteers and trustees working with KCSN are to be made aware of the Information Governance Policy so that an assurance can be provided that they understand the policy.

 Roles and responsibilities